-Throughout the jewellery world, many designers and vendors have seen a significant movement towards rings that feature colourful gemstones rather than the conventional diamond.
+Throughout the jewellery world, many designers and vendors have seen a significant movement towards rings that feature colourful gemstones rather than conventional diamonds.
 In fact, it’s a major upcoming trend for 2020, as more and more couples are leaning towards alternative stones such as rubies and sapphires.

-According to a recent blog post by London DE, a leading UK supplier of certified diamonds and coloured gemstones, the market for coloured gems in engagement rings is now seeing significant expansion.
+According to a recent blog post by London DE, a leading UK supplier of certified diamonds and coloured gemstones, the market for diamond alternative engagement rings is now seeing significant expansion.
 While diamonds accounted for more than 95% of the market at the end of the 20th century, it would appear that the tides are now beginning to turn!

 Sean Gilbertson, CEO of Gemfields (a world-leading supplier of responsibly sourced coloured gemstones) also highlighted this ongoing trend back in early 2019: